 The pain management specialists at Commonwealth Pain & Spine understand there isn’t a one-size-fits-all solution to treating chronic pain.
 To truly understand the many factors that influence your pain, the board-certified physicians offer psychological assessments at their Kentucky and Indiana offices.
 Using your assessment results, the medical team can create a comprehensive treatment plan to address all issues contributing to life-altering, chronic pain.
 Find out more about the benefits of psychological assessments by calling the office nearest you today.
 Commonwealth’s Kentucky offices are in St. Matthews, Elizabethtown, Lexington, Crestview Hills, Owensboro, and London.
 Indiana offices are in Evansville, Vincennes, New Albany, Carrollton, and Jasper.
+They also serve patients from Northern Kentucky and Cincinnati, Ohio.

 If you’re struggling with chronic pain, many factors can influence which treatment is best to provide you with effective pain relief.
 The staff at Commonwealth Pain & Spine offers comprehensive psychological assessments to learn more about what underlying issues might be contributing to your pain.